khulnasoft-lab/design.khulnasoft.com/contents/components/table.md

 Use tables to:

 *   Display large volumes of data.
-*   When the data set will continue to grow; for example, a table used to display users, environments, etc.
+*   When the data set will continue to grow; for example, a table used to display users, environments, and so on.
 *   Compare data in a set to in a way that makes each data point distinguishable.
 *   Search, filter, or sort by all parameters in a data set.